Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

-After the LLM-agent run completed, two experienced researchers conducted the human vs. LLM comparative qualitative analysis using Template Analysis~\cite{king24,brooks14}.
+After the LLM-agent run completed, two experienced researchers conducted a comparative qualitative analysis of human and LLM privacy policy answers using template analysis~\cite{king24,brooks14}.
 The first researcher acted as a primary coder while the second acted as a reviewer.
 The first researcher compared the researchers' answers for the coarse-grained policy questions with those of the LLM and categorized them as either \quotes{same} or \quotes{different}.
 For all answers categorized as different, the researcher reviewed the LLM's and our reasoning and coded the reason for the discrepancy.
 After the first researcher finished coding the whole dataset, the second researcher reviewed the codes and discussed and resolved any disagreements, if any.
 The researchers updated the codebook as needed during the analysis.
-Both researchers reached a consensus on the codes.~\autorefappendix{app:codebook} provides the comparative analysis codebook.
+Both researchers reached a consensus on the codes. ~\autorefappendix{app:codebook} provides the comparative analysis codebook.